irvirv/cbsecurity_template/readme.md

 Create a test folder.

-In folder created using commandBox run - coldbox create app skeleton=https://github.com/irvirv/cbsecurity_template/archive/master.zip --installColdBox
+Unzip this project in folder

-change directory in commandbox to subfolder created by above  - cd securecbauth
+Using commandbox in cmd prompt in folder you unzipped project run "install"  (no additional params required since you have a box.json file)

-in commandbox run  - server start
+Once installed run  - "server start"

-first time running give it a few seconds to spin up
+First time running give it a few seconds to spin up

-to see the cbsecurity visualizer in your browser run {your app}/cbsecurity
+To see the cbsecurity visualizer in your browser browse to {your app}/cbsecurity subfolder or click "cbsecurity" under Installed Modules from homepage